 So tales of a backpacker it's solo female travel, I travel all around by myself.
 Budget travel, but still spending money on unique experiences.
-Because I think if you're going to travel, and there's something incredible that you can't do any where else in the world, that's worth spending a little money on if you can.
+Because I think if you're going to travel, and there's something incredible that you can't do anywhere else in the world, that's worth spending a little money on if you can.
 I just want to inspire people to take the plunge and do it.
-When I created my job, there's so many people that said to me "I wish I could do what you're doing".
-Obviously if you've got a family and mortgage and stuff it's a lot harder.
-I think life is short, you should just take the plunge and if you can then just do it.
+When I created my job, there are so many people that said to me "I wish I could do what you're doing".
+Obviously, if you've got a family and mortgage and stuff it's a lot harder.
+I think life is short, you should just take the plunge, and if you can then just do it.

 Kim Napier: Which is great, but the big question though, Claire, is you must have had some money in your pocket before you headed off?

 Claire Sturzake: The first trip that I went on, this ten-month adventure to South America, I actually had some inheritance from my grandparents and they passed away.
 Before I went I was working two jobs, and saving up everything I could for that.
 When I was out there I was volunteering at hostels and stuff like that, and staying in hostels.
 I'm not spending very much money.